-In March 2021, the Company granted 259,839 RSUs with a service condition to executive and non-executive employees as part of their annual grant, which vest over a period of four years.
+In March 2021, the Company granted 259,839 RSUs with a service condition to employees as part of their annual grant, which vest over a period of four years.
 The weighted average grant date fair value of these RSUs was \$57.71.
 The vesting start date for these RSUs is January 1, 2021.

-Included in the unvested restricted stock as of June 30, 2021 are 78,705 RSUs that include a performance condition in addition to a service condition.
-These RSUs will vest over a period of 1.5 years and are subject to accelerated vesting based on the Company's programs achieving certain development milestones before December 1, 2022.
+Shares vesting during the nine months ended September 30, 2021 included 26,235 shares that vested in June 2021 as a service condition was met and 21,430 shares that were accelerated in September 2021 based on the Company reaching a performance milestone.
+Included in the unvested restricted stock as of September 30, 2021 are 42,860 RSUs that include a performance condition in addition to a service condition.
+These RSUs would vest over a period of 1.2 years and were subject to accelerated vesting based on the Company's programs achieving certain development milestones before December 1, 2022.
+In October 2021, these development milestones were achieved and, accordingly, the vesting of the RSUs was accelerated during the fourth quarter of 2021.
 The fair value of the RSUs at date of grant was \$15.05.
-An additional 26,235 shares from this grant vested in the six months ended June 30, 2021, as a service condition had been reached.

-As of June 30, 2021, there was \$22.8 million of unrecognized equity-based compensation expense related to restricted stock that is expected to vest.
-These costs are expected to be recognized over a weighted average remaining vesting period of 3.1 years.
+As of September 30, 2021, there was \$19.9 million of unrecognized equity-based compensation expense related to restricted stock that is expected to vest.
+These costs are expected to be recognized over a weighted average remaining vesting period of 2.8 years.